Are Younger People Getting Colorectal Cancers?

-According to a study by the American Cancer Society, young adults born in 1990 have double the risk for colon cancer and four times the risk for rectal cancer compare to people born in 1950.
-While the combined age rate of colorectal cancer diagnoses has dropped since the ‘80s, the rate for diagnosis in adults under 50 has increased.
+According to a study by the American Cancer Society released in 2017, young adults born in 1990 have twice the risk for colon cancer and four times the risk for rectal cancer compared to people born in 1950.
+While the combined age rate of colorectal cancer diagnoses has dropped since the 1980s, the rate for diagnosis in adults under 50 has increased.
 A major development in the field of public health and cancer prevention took place on May 18, 2021 when the U.S. Preventive Services Task Force provided updated recommendations regarding the age to begin screening for colorectal cancer.
 Adults should initiate screening for colorectal cancer at the age of 45, according to the new guidelines.
 This is a significant change by the task force, which previously recommended in its 2016 guidelines that screening for this cancer begin at the age of 50.

-- Unusual Stools: Get to know your poop.
+- Unusual stools.
+Get to know your poop.
 Look for any differences in your stool from color or shape.
-Be especial aware of thin pencil-like stools which could be an indicator that a tumor may be blocking your bowel movements.
+Be especially aware of thin pencil-like stools which could be an indicator that a tumor may be blocking your bowel movements.

 - Abdominal pain.
 Many people with colorectal cancer have reported feeling cramps or stomach pains.

 Know your family history.
 If anyone in your immediate family has had colon cancer, especially at a younger age, it’s best to get screened in your 30s.
 The best thing you can do to prevent and treat colon cancer is to speak to your doctor about any concerns.
 They may recommend you do a colonoscopy to figure out what may be causing your symptoms.